- Get Help

-Out of hours, an organisation called The Mix may be able to help find you options.
-The Mix supports young people aged 25 and under with any issue they may be going through, and is open every day from 11am to 11pm.
-You can call them for free on 0808 808 4994, email email@example.com, and chat one-to-one through its website.
+Out of hours, an organisation called The Mix may be able to help.
+The Mix supports young people aged 25 and under with all sorts of issues, and is open daily from 11am to 11pm.
+You can call them for free on 0808 808 4994, email firstname.lastname@example.org, or chat one-to-one on the website.

-To stay at Depaul’s supported accommodation projects or access Depaul’s other services, you need to be referred by your Local Authority.
+For accommodation or to access Depaul’s other services, you will need a referral from your Local Authority.
 Find your Local Authority.

-For more advice, call Shelter’s emergency helpline 0808 800 4444, they are able to advise young people and direct you to a service that can help.
+For more advice, you can also call the Shelter emergency helpline on: 0808 800 4444.
+Shelter can provide advice and direct you to a service that can help.

 I am worried about a health issue, who can I talk to?

 If you are worried about yourself or a young person you care about, The Mix helpline might be able to help.
-The line is a free, confidential advice line for young people that can help with questions around health, homelessness and other concerns.
-You can call them on this number 0808 808 4994, access their website www.getconnected.org.uk or download the app on iTunes or Google Play.
+The line is a free, confidential advice line for young people that can help with questions around health, homelessness and more.
+You can call them for free on 0808 808 4994, email email@example.com, or chat one-to-one on the website.

 I am in debt or need help with housing benefits, what should I do?

 For help with debt and other financial questions, you can contact Citizens Advice.
 Citizens Advice offers free, impartial advice on a range of issues including legal and financial problems.
 Find a branch local to you here, or start a webchat with an adviser.